 Right: Analyze your AI referral traffic → optimize for your actual audience's preferred platform.

-- Both? → You need two strategies, not one.
+Both? → You need two strategies, not one.
+Track your brand mentions across both platforms.

 The data is clear.
 The insights are actionable.
 The competitive advantage belongs to brands who understand that provider architecture determines search behavior.